z9er/CyberpunkTHING/resources/documents/interview.md

 **TimTA:** WTNC still includes some pretty radical mods, but with THING it feels like there’s a lot more freedom to make even bigger changes.
 The game is definitely more difficult but it’s also way more immersive and way more fun.

-**z9r:** Yeah, we really do have two completely different setups in one collection.
+**z9r:** Yeah, some people think we're crazy but we really do have two completely different setups in one collection.

 ### Sounds interesting.
 Can you tell us a little more about THING, how is it different?